ouiouiallez/export-acl/README.md

 `-q` to disable output to console

+`-style` to select the table style.
+Possibilities  are listed in file `help.txt`

 ### txt file
 To scan several folders in one shot, you can create a txt file containing all those folders separated by a line break For example :